Belfast: 028 9079 6026

 Adhesive traps are used for trapping stored product moths.
 Attractant capsules containing a pheromone are attached to a sticky surface on which the moths are caught and which is partially protected from the environment.
 The trap is then suspended ca 2-3 m above the floor.
 They perform best in locations which are not dusty.
 Alternatively funnel traps may be used.
 These are usually constructed of plastic and incorporate a funnel system leading to a retaining chamber in which moths are trapped and killed using a toxicant strip, water or detergent.
 They incorporate a pheromone lure and are particularly useful in dusty locations.
 The simplest traps are a dish of water containing a little detergent.
 Whatever system is employed adequate records must be kept.

-(A) Hygiene / Management
+(A) Hygiene / Mangement

 This is important in order to avoid conditions suitable for the development of moth infestations.
 Warehouses should be constructed so as to ensure maintenance of correct storage conditions and allow easy cleaning.
 Cracks and crevices which might serve as harbourages should be kept to a minimum.
 Stacks of commodities should be neatly arranged above the floor on pallets, with a gap between stacks to allow for ventilation, regular inspection, cleaning and treatment with insecticides if necessary.
 Good packaging is particularly important to prevent entry of larvae.